Why you need to move from tactical to strategic automation

 It’s easy to see why.
 Digital workers can work 24/7/365, completing monotonous, repetitive tasks, with no errors.
 They are usually 10-20 times faster than their human colleagues.
 They can work across all industries, with almost all IT systems, via APIs, and can be integrated with cutting edge machine learning technology.

-The trend towards the adoption of digital workers and automation is set to continue into the future, according to a wealth of predictions:
+The trend towards the adoption of digital workers and automation software is set to continue into the future, according to a wealth of predictions:

 - 85% of enterprises will have deployed RPA technology by 2022 (Gartner)